 Finch ignored the compliment.
 "So you decided to play law enforcement on your own?"

-"Deer don't get social security numbers," he answered by way of explanation.
+"Deers don't get social security numbers," he answered by way of explanation.

 "How many were there?"